-If you’re one of the millions of Americans struggling to make ends meet, stress and anxiety in your life makes sense.
+If you’re one of the millions of Americans struggling to make ends meet, financial stress in your life makes perfect sense.
 For some people, no amount of financial planning can help as much as getting the assistance they need to pay the bills.
 If this applies to you, you might qualify for some financial assistance programs, especially during COVID.

 If you’re experiencing financial instability due to the pandemic, your first step is to know what you’re eligible for.
 There are special programs set up to cope with this issue, and there are new rules about mortgage payments, evictions, utilities, and more because of COVID-19.
 Knowing what you are entitled to may help ease anxiety.
 Looking into all the financial resources available to you and your community can also help get you some extra money for food, rent, and other necessities.

 3. If you can, start investing small amounts to learn how

 You don’t need a lot of money to start investing.
 Websites like Nerdwallet or Investopedia provide free investment guides for beginners.
 Even if you don’t have much money to spare, doing the work now to open a brokerage account can familiarize you with the process so that as you continue working, you will know how to invest when you can.
 People often don’t realize that they do have enough to start investing.
 Investing even a small amount can give you some peace of mind in the present by knowing you’re tucking away a little something for the future.